alssndro/worth_watching_web/README.md

 ![](screenshots/homepage.jpg)
 ![](screenshots/movie.jpg)

-Worth Watching (web) is a Sinatra app that displays movie rating information.
+Worth Watching (web) is a Sinatra app that displays aggregated movie rating information.

 It allows you to filter movies by release type (cinema/theater or DVD), and also sort movies based on their rating source.